Eduardo Cabra: Calle 13

-Visitante has been a musician most of his life, but it was not until 2004 that he began making music with his step-brother Residente, giving the band the name Calle 13 (band).
-The step-brothers hosted their music on a website, and began searching for a record label in order to release their music commercially.
+Visitante has been a musician most of his life, but it was not until 2004 that he began making music with his stepbrother, giving the band the name Calle 13 (band).
+The stepbrothers hosted their music on a website, and began searching for a record label in order to release their music commercially.
 After sending demo tapes to White Lion Records, the duo was offered a record deal.
-The duo gained recognition for their controversial song "Querido FBI", which responded to the killing of Filiberto Ojeda Ríos, a key figure for the Puerto Rican independence movement.
+The duo gained recognition for their controversial song "Querido FBI", which responded to the killing of Filiberto Ojeda Ríos, a militant activist in the Puerto Rican independence movement.

 Cabra chose his stage name "Visitante" because that is how he had to identify himself to the guard every time he returned to his brother's house in Trujillo Alto.
 Visitante's influences come from numerous musical genres.
 Artists that were influential on him included salsa master Rubén Blades, singer-songwriter Silvio Rodríguez and writer Tite Curet Alonso.
 As musical director of Calle 13 (band), he created several of the most popular rhythms of the 21st century and catapulted the group to levels never before seen in the genre.

 Eduardo functioned as multi-instrumentalist, musical directos, arranger, and producer of every album the band released during their 10 years of career.
 All together, Visitante and his band Calle 13 have won 19 Latin Grammy Awards and 3 Grammys, the most by any group.

-Debut Album
+Debut album

 In January 2006, their first album, Calle 13, is released and results in incredible success.
 The band wins its first three Latin Grammys, and becomes in the band with most wins that year.
-This album was made with the intention of giving it away for free and making it viral.
-The musical proposal is a search of different musical styles and genres that mirrored a trend within the urban genre at the time which was based on the search of new rhythms and beats.